acerbilab/pyvbmc/README.md

 ## More detailed conventions

-Please read those as well! :)
+Please read these as well!

 ### Code formatting